softindex/datakernel/examples/bytebuf/README.md

 $ mvn exec:java@ByteBufQueueExample
 ```

-To run the examples in IDE, you need to clone DataKernel and import Maven projects.
+To run the examples in an IDE, you need to clone DataKernel locally and import Maven projects.
 Then go to
 ```
 datakernel
 └── examples
     └── bytebuf